The Top 12 Items I Recommend For Any Disaster

 Today I am showing you the top 12 items I recommend for any disaster.
 These items are the most important to me.
 I didn’t buy these all at once.
 I’m not rich.
 I’m very frugal and watch for bargains.
 I have always had a budget.
 It doesn’t matter how much money you make, in my opinion, you need a budget.
 I have always had my monthly bills on automatic payment.
 They are set up through my bank, and on the 25th of each month I know exactly how much money I have to work with for the following month.

 Please remember that we must all bring something to what I call the “party” after a disaster.
 We need water, food, fuel, skills and so much more.
 We can’t depend on the government to take care of us.
 It’s not going to happen.
-Please start with one can this week, two extra cans next week.
+Please start with one can this week, and two extra cans next week.
 Start storing water, etc. Let’s get started.
 We can do this, I promise.
 I have had several people tell me I’m going to Linda’s house after a disaster.
 No, no, no. Let’s talk, we must be prepared for our own family’s protection.
 That’s it, my friends.
-I do not have a warehouse stored with water, food, fuel etc. for my neighborhood.
+I do not have a warehouse that is stored with water, food, fuel, etc. for my neighborhood.

 My house is tiny.
 I have enough for Mark and I. Yep, that’s it, baby!
-I picture myself making pancakes, bread or biscuits for the neighborhood, but I will need everyone to bring something to the table.
+I picture myself making pancakes, bread, or biscuits for the neighborhood, but I will need everyone to bring something to the table.
 Oh man, does that sound mean or selfish?
 It’s real, it really is.
 We must all be prepared.

 12 Items for any disaster: